 I Knew It: Delia being the next Supreme.
 Zoe would have been way too obvious, a promo spoiled Misty's death, and Madison and Queenie weren't as important.
 There was also a significant clue in that her credits image in the opening sequence depicted Santa Muerte, AKA the Lady of Seven Powers.

-It's the Same, so It Sucks: One of the major complaints about this season seems to be about how it doesn't offer anything new, especially regarding Jessica Lange's character Fiona, seen by many as a retread of her season 1 character, Constance.
+It's the Same, Now It Sucks: One of the major complaints about this season seems to be about how it doesn't offer anything new, especially regarding Jessica Lange's character Fiona, seen by many as a retread of her season 1 character, Constance.

 Same goes for Denis O'Hare, yet again playing a gutless grotesque hopelessly in love with Jessica Lange's character.